 We always look for interesting places along our route to stop for lunch, snacks, or scenery.
-The Micanopy name attracted us so Joan looked further to find it is “the town that time forgot.”
+Joan had heard about Micanopy so we stopped at “the town that time forgot.”

 We found a parking place easily since the town festival had ended a week ago and most everyone had left.
 Turns out, the town had a Jewish root, founded by Moses Elias Levy in 1821.
 He, in turn, was sponsored by a New York group of Jewish people and became wealthy before the Second Seminole War destroyed the original town and everyone fled.

 Now, Micanopy exists as a rebuilt antique city with several antique shops and a crafts co-op featuring pottery, always of interest to us, stained glass, original paintings and crafts.
-We also encountered a photographic shop that claimed to specialized in original view camera photographs – but the artist put them away in favor of oils since “people no long have interest in view photography.”
+The town has a population of 600 and an area of 1.03 square miles.

 Finally, lunch heaven: Old Florida Cafe had shaded outdoor seating and was run by a nice family.
 They featured Cuban sandwiches, Blue Bell Ice Cream, and one I had never encountered before, Rebecca Sandwich.

-Stu immediately had to have a Rebecca even though there was no hint of its contents on the menu.
-Turns out, it was in the family of Ruben, Rachael and Rebecca.
+I immediately had to taste a Rebecca even though there was no hint of its contents on the menu.
+Turns out, it is a member on the family of Ruben, Rachel and Rebecca.
 The tasty sandwich was made with Corned Beef, melted Swiss cheese, and bacon all served with toasted rye bread and Russian dressing.
 Tasty!
-I suppose the sandwich was directed toward Reformed Jews.
+I suppose the sandwich was directed toward Reform Jews.

-Joan surprised my by ordering beans, rice and pulled pork.
-My sample was delicious as was the leftover beans we had with dinner.
+Joan surprised me by ordering beans, rice and pulled pork.
+My sample of her lunch was delicious as were the leftover beans we had with dinner.

-The high point <so far> of Stephen Foster Park in the large Carillion, the largest in bell count of any in the states.
+The high point of this leg was Stephen Foster Park where there is a large Carillon, the largest in bell count of any in the states.
 Unfortunately, it was damaged in a storm and is only partially restored since the crafts people encountered asbestos and are working on coating or removal before they continue the restoration.
-Originally built in <???>, the finikey electronics skipped the partial performance scheduled for 4:00 pm.
-We are hoping for a better show later in the day.
+Originally built in 1958, the finicky electronics skipped the partial performance scheduled for 4:00 pm and seemed unable to sound the bells scheduled for every 15 minutes.

 Most of the mechanism was destroyed by a lightning strike and is still under repair.
 Since the Carillon is missing most of its notes and the remaining notes are not tuned, we experienced several songs performed by the “player piano” type mechanism (supposedly but not reliably 3 times a day at 10, 2, and 4pm), but we were unable to identify any of them because of the missing notes.

 11.7 Kayaking on the Suwannee River